Mary Farmer: Royal College of Art

+Career outside academia

 Throughout her academic career she was active in the art and craft of weaving rugs, tapestries and tapestry woven rugs.
 Many of these were shown around the world.
 Solo show, show with her partner ceramicist Terry Moores whose later works reached towards abstract sculptures, and group shows with or selected by many of the leading lights in the world of arts and crafts.

 Her work has been selected to adorn the catalogues of Sotheby's, Christie's and most recently Lyon & Turnbull.